FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - Age: 26
 - Newbie staff instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
 A genuinely friendly, sociable dude from the Shandong Myeong Family Manor who gets along with everyone.

+**Jaegal So-Young:**

+- Age: 20
+- Newbie engineering and history instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
+A top graduate of the Heavenly Martial Academy.

 **Kwak Cheol-Woo:**

 - Title:  Blazing Blade